 Tour Rouge is a fine tower of red protogyn granite rising ahead the solid bulk of Grepon and situated on the French side of Mont Blanc Group in the Envers des Aiguilles group, meaning "the back of Aiguilles".
 This chain is located on the South-East side of the Aiguilles de Chamonix.
 While the Aiguilles de Chamonix are well visible from the town and from the group of Aiguilles Rouges just in front of, the Envers des Aiguilles group is completely hidden from Chamonix.
-It's just a paradise for climbing, a wonderful setting designed by the superb surroundings: Grandes Jorasses, Drus, Aiguille Verte.
+It's a wonderful setting designed by the superb surroundings: Grandes Jorasses, Drus, Aiguille Verte.
+The Envers des Aiguilles is one of the biggest climbing climbing spots in Europe: superb routes of all levels.
+Just a Paradise for climbing in a beautiful mountain atmosphere!

 Tour Rouge superb walls had been discovered at the beginning of the Eighties; now the tower has several challenging routes, very desirable in reason of the first-class granite and the beauty of climbing.
 Among these routes the classic one and most attended is “Le Marchand de Sable”.